aws-samples/istio-on-eks/modules/04-security/request-authentication/README.md

 ### Enable request authentication

-The [request authentication template](./ingress-requestauthentication-template.yaml) contains `ISSUER` and `JWKS_URI` placeholders that are replaced by the helper script.
-Apply request authentication policy to the ingress gateway.

-**:hourglass_flowing_sand: Command Line Execution**
+The below command uses the helpers.sh script to apply a RequestAuthentication policy to the ingress gateway.
+The policy is defined in a [request authentication template](./ingress-requestauthentication-template.yaml) file, and the script replaces placeholders for the ISSUER and JWKS_URI values with the actual values from the Keycloak OIDC provider.

 ```bash
 ../scripts/helpers.sh --authn